-WhiteHawk will provide Cyber Risk Scorecards quarterly, virtually and remotely, for 150 to 300 vendors to this US federal government CISO, via an integrated risk management dashboard.
+WhiteHawk will provide Cyber Risk Scorecards quarterly, virtually and remotely for 150 to 300 vendors to this US federal government CISO, via an integrated risk management dashboard.

-This is a particularly notable contract signing — not just for its dollar value, but it is the first US federal contract where WhiteHawk is the Prime Contractor.
+This is a particularly notable contract signing — not just for its dollar value, but it is the first US federal contract on which WhiteHawk is the Prime Contractor.
 On its three other US federal department CIO contracts, WhiteHawk is a cyber solution sub-contractor to Accenture Federal, SAIC and GuideHouse (formerly PWC Federal).

-As we noted above, this is a stock that’s been central to our long-term investment portfolio since we picked up a significant shareholding in the company last year after awarding it the Next Tech Stock’s top 'Pick of the Year'.
+As we noted above, this is a stock that’s been central to our long-term investment portfolio since we picked up a significant shareholding in the company last year after awarding it the title of Next Tech Stock’s top 'Pick of the Year'.

 During this time, we have developed enormous confidence in the company and its management team, led by Terry Roberts — a former deputy director of US Naval Intelligence.